Medically reviewed on March 25, 2018

 Concerns related to adverse effects:

 • Bronchospasm: Paradoxical bronchospasm that may be life-threatening and may occur with use of inhaled bronchodilating agents; this should be distinguished from inadequate response.
 If paradoxical bronchospasm occurs, discontinue ipratropium and institute alternative therapy.

-• Hypersensitivity reactions: Immediate hypersensitivity reactions (urticaria, angioedema, rash, bronchospasm) have been reported.
+• Hypersensitivity reactions: Hypersensitivity reactions (urticaria, angioedema, rash, bronchospasm, oropharyngeal edema), including anaphylaxis, have been reported.
 Discontinue therapy immediately if patient develops an allergic reaction.

-• Glaucoma: Use with caution in patients with narrow-angle glaucoma.
+• Glaucoma: Use with caution in patients with narrow-angle glaucoma; may increase intraocular pressure.

-• Prostatic hyperplasia/bladder neck obstruction: Use with caution in patients with prostatic hyperplasia or bladder neck obstruction.
+• Prostatic hyperplasia/bladder neck obstruction: Use with caution in patients with prostatic hyperplasia or bladder neck obstruction; may cause urinary retention.

-• Appropriate use: Inhalation/nebulizer not indicated for the initial treatment of acute episodes of bronchospasm where rescue therapy is required for rapid response.
-Should only be used in acute exacerbations of asthma in conjunction with short-acting beta-adrenergic agonists for acute episodes (NAEPP 2007).
+• Appropriate use: Not indicated for the initial treatment of acute episodes of bronchospasm where rescue therapy is required for rapid response.
+Only use in acute exacerbations of asthma in conjunction with short-acting beta-adrenergic agonists for acute episodes (NAEPP 2007).

 FEV1, peak flow, and/or other pulmonary function tests; signs/symptoms of glaucoma; hypersensitivity reactions; urinary retention

 Pregnancy Risk Factor